17239w/17239w/README.md

 - ⚡ Fun fact: ...
 -->

-## About myself
+## ✨ About myself

-This is 17239w, a student at China University of Geosciences, Wuhan, major in Computer science and technology.
+This is 17239w, a student majoring in Computer science and technology at China University of Geosciences, Wuhan.

+## 🌱 What did I know

+### Currently majoring in:

+- Golang
+- Java

+### Not very major, but at least know a lot:

+- Python
+- C++
+- HTML&CSS
+- JavaScript
+- C#

+## 📫 How to reach me:

+- Email(Personal):17239w@gmail.com
+- or:1517009589@qq.com